vari-ang/kubernetes-deployment/README.md

-# Spring Boot REST API with PostgreSQL
+# Spring Boot REST API with PostgreSQL Deployment with Kubernetes and Minikube

-REST API CRUD app and PostgreSQL which are provisioned and deployed locally on Kubernetes cluster
+REST API CRUD app and PostgreSQL which are provisioned and deployed using Kubernetes locally on Minikube

 Disclaimer: This project is originally taken from [hendisantika/spring-boot-rest-api-postgresql](https://github.com/hendisantika/spring-boot-rest-api-postgresql).